SWP - Policy Interface

 Implemented: Policy outcome(s) evaluated - No further action(s) required

 There was one municipal sewage treatment plant identified as being a significant drinking water threat located in the Crowe Valley Source Protection Area.
 Specifically, the Havelock Water Pollution Control Plant was inspected in July 2021.
 There were two municipal sewage treatment plants identified as being a significant drinking water threat located in the Ganaraska Region Source Protection Area.
-Specifically, the Cobourg No 1 Water Pollution Control Plant was inspected by the MECP in 2019, and the Port Hope Sewage Treatment Plant was inspected in 2019.
+Specifically, the Cobourg No 1 Water Pollution Control Plant was inspected by the MECP in 2024, and the Port Hope Sewage Treatment Plant was inspected in 2019.
 There were four municipal sewage treatment plant identified as being a significant drinking water threat located in the Lower Trent Source Protection Area.
-Specifically, the Batawa Water Pollution Control Plant was inspected by the MECP in May 2021, Picton Wastewater Treatment Plant inspected in 2017, Hastings Water Pollution Control Plant inspected in 2020, and the Stonecrest Sewage Treatment Plant inspected in 2022.
+Specifically, the Batawa Water Pollution Control Plant was inspected by the MECP in May 2021, Hastings Water Pollution Control Plant inspected in 2020, and the Stonecrest Sewage Treatment Plant inspected in 2022.
 There was one industrial, private, or commercial sewage works inspection in 2023.
 Specifically, the Robert G. Lake Generating Station was inspected by the MECP in March of 2023.
-No orders were issued related to sewage works at sites determined to be significant threats in the Trent Conservation Coalition in 2023
+No orders were issued related to sewage works at sites determined to be significant threats in the Trent Conservation Coalition in 2024

 MECP – WDS - HS/Biosolids Inspections